Seth Rudetsky: Musicianship

-In addition to being a writer and an authority on the music of the Broadway stage, Rudetsky is also an accomplished musician.
-Having majored in Piano Performance at Oberlin, he has gone on to perform in a variety of shows, including accompanying Patti LuPone in concert, where he also demonstrated a talent for on-sight transposition.
-In addition, Rudetsky has also displayed a skill for conducting, leading the orchestra for the November 30, 2007, special performance "Light the Lights--Broadway is Back" end-of-the-strike celebration.

-Rudetsky also composed the opening numbers for the 1998 and 2000 Tony Awards.
+Rudetsky is an accomplished musician.
+He has a degree in piano performance from Oberlin College and has accompanied Patti LuPone in concert, where he demonstrated a talent for on-sight transposition.
+In addition, Rudetsky conducted the orchestra at the November 30, 2007, special performance "Light the Lights--Broadway is Back" end-of-the-strike celebration.
+He composed the opening numbers for the 1998 and 2000 Tony Awards.

 Personal life

 Rudetsky is gay.
-He married producer James Wesley in 2012 and they have a daughter, Juli.

-His brother Michael Rudetsky died at Boy George's London mansion in 1986.
-The cause was reportedly heroin overdose, although no drug paraphernalia was found at the scene.
-Michael was 27 years old and a well-respected musician in pop music circles when he died.
+He married producer James Wesley in 2012, and they have a daughter, Juli.
+His brother Michael Rudetsky died at Boy George's mansion in North London, England in 1986.
+The cause was reportedly a heroin overdose, although no drug paraphernalia was found at the scene.
+Michael was 27 years old and a well-respected musician in pop music circles.
 He was a keyboardist, guitarist and writer who had worked with Cyndi Lauper, Kool & the Gang, and Joan Jett.

-On March 18, 2024, Rudetsky signed an open letter which criticized Jonathan Glazer's acceptance speech at the 96th Academy Awards.
-Glazer used his acceptance speech to denounce Israel's role in the Gaza war.
+On March 18, 2024, Seth Rudetsky signed an open letter criticizing Jonathan Glazer's acceptance speech at the 96th Academy Awards.
+During his speech, Glazer denounced Israel calling for an end to the Gaza war.